 Remember speed doesn’t equate to quality, and a quick course, will almost certainly not be the most comprehensive available to you.

-You may not be surprised to hear that we feel it’s important to choose an in-depth coach training course which is delivered in a realistic time frame, and flexible manner, and works around you and your needs.
+You may not be surprised to hear that we feel it’s important to choose an in-depth coach training course which is delivered in a realistic timeframe, and flexible manner, and works around you and your needs.
 And ultimately, one that gives you the tools and support to succeed as a coach.

 What are your personal circumstances and how quickly do you want to train?